llava-rlhf/LLaVA-RLHF/RLHF/README.md

 ## 2. Initialize the RL Model

-We initialize the LoRA weights of the policy model by fine-tuining the SFT model for one epoch on the combination of:
+We initialize the LoRA weights of the policy model by fine-tuning the SFT model for one epoch on the combination of:

 1. Our preference modeling split of the LLaVA data (10k)
-2. A-OKVQA in the CoT fromat (5k)
+2. A-OKVQA in the CoT format (5k)

 We provide the processed data in [`LLaVA-RLHF-Data/llava_reward10k-aokvqa5k.json`](https://huggingface.co/datasets/zhiqings/LLaVA-RLHF-Data/tree/main).
 After downloading the data (and potentially the 7b SFT model checkpoint from [`LLaVA-RLHF-7b-v1.5-224`](https://huggingface.co/zhiqings/LLaVA-RLHF-7b-v1.5-224)), you can run the following script to initialize the policy model: